tomalbrc/filament/docs/src/content/block-properties.md

 ### `blockBase`:

 Specifies the base block for this block property.
 Must be a valid block identifier.
-This is used for sounds and particles.
+This is used for sounds, particles and the block color on maps.

 Defaults to `minecraft:stone`